Here at uSwitch we are often asked lots of questions about energy suppliers, bills and switching.

 What is Economy 7 and can it help me save money?

 If you opt for an Economy 7 plan, the electricity you use at night costs less than that used during the day.
-As a general rule, if you use at least 20% of your electricity at night, an Economy 7 plan can help you save.
+As a general rule, if you use 40% or more of your electricity at night, an Economy 7 plan can help you save.

 What is a standing charge?